3 Days in Bangkok: The Perfect Itinerary for Culture, Food & Adventure!

 grand-palace-bangkok

-Bangkok has a landscape featuring a maze of lanes, teeming market scenes, intense mix of culinary and a multifaceted personality.
+Bangkok has a landscape featuring a maze of lanes, teeming market scenes, an intense mix of culinary and a multifaceted personality.
 It is thriving with beautiful sights, world-famous shrines, multicultural cuisine and vibrant streets.
 One can completely fall in love with the energy of the city and its welcoming population.

-The country’s capital has hundreds of opportunities for the tourists, from smelling Ramen noodles mingled with mango sticky rice to haggling at wide-ranging markets to strolling at roads and having a conversation with monks to stumbling upon the famous heritage buildings.
+The country’s capital has hundreds of opportunities for the tourists, from smelling Ramen noodles mingled with mango sticky rice to haggling at wide-ranging markets to strolling on roads and having a conversation with monks to stumbling upon the famous heritage buildings.

 If you are catching the Thailand visa in your hand and finding yourself in the middle of the muddle on where to start and how to spend the 3 days of your holiday in this cultural capital, we have got you covered.

-1.Start your day with the Grand Palace
+1. Start Your Day with the Grand Palace

 Words won’t do justice to the elegance and opulence of this royal temple.
 Standing from 1782, spread over 218,000 sq m, and reaching 1900 metres in length, this is a stunning structure that hosts royal ceremonies and state functions.
-Thai people’s craftsmanship deserves applause after watching the temple’s excellent design and intricate details.
+Thai people’s craftsmanship deserves applause after watching the temple’s excellent design and intricate details.One of the best things to do in Bangkok is exploring the Grand Palace, a breathtaking landmark showcasing Thailand’s royal history and architectural brilliance.
 A former residence to the king, today it imbibes many other temples and buildings in its complex.
-The Temple of the Emerald Buddha is located in a corner of the outer court which boasts a small buddha statue, golden spires and glittering mosaics.
+The Temple of the Emerald Buddha is located in a corner of the outer court which boasts a small Buddha statue, golden spires and glittering mosaics.

 Open daily from 8:30am-3:30pm; 100THB

-2.Follow the path to the neighbours War Pho and Wat Arun
+2. Follow the Path to the Neighbouring Wat Pho and Wat Arun

 You won’t even get over the beauty of the Grand Palace when again the richness of the architecture of Wat Pho and Wat Arun will mesmerize you.
 Take a taxi or join a walking tour to reach Wat Arun, overlooking on the opposite side of the street while Wat Pho lies roughly on the next door to the Grand Palace.

-Sitting next to the Chao Phyra river is the temple of dawn, Wat Arun.
+Sitting next to the Chao Phyra River is the temple of dawn, Wat Arun.
 This is a little unusual in designs with colourfully decorated spire, bright glasses surrounded by Chines porcelain and the detailed murals accentuating the overall appeal.

 Wat Pho- Open daily from 8:30am-3: 30 pm; 500 THB